spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ### Exclusive discount

 An exclusive discount is a discount that, when applied to a cart, discards all the other discounts applied to it.

+{% info_block infoBox "Promotional products and query string" %}

+[Promotional product](#promotional-product) discounts and [query string](#query-string) discounts are separate when it comes to exclusivity.
+These types of discounts exclude all other discounts only among each other.
+Promotional product discounts are not affected by exclusive query string discounts, and vice versa.

+{% endinfo_block %}

 If a cart is eligible for multiple exclusive discounts, you can [prioritize](#discount-priority) the discounts to define which of the exclusive discounts should prevail over the others.
 See [LINK TO BO GUIDE] for details on how a Back Office user can set priorities for discounts.

 If the exclusive discounts are not prioritized or have the same priorities, the highest-value discount is applied.
 See [Discount calculation logic](#discount-calculation-logic) for details and examples on how the discounts are calculated.